 I highly recommend reading Deming’s books and his various papers.
 Don’t be intimidated by the focus on statistics.
 Developing an understanding of the importance of measurements and controlling variability is critical for continuous improvement.
 Management must understand that everything is a process, and must be viewed as a system of inter-related parts.
 The more you think of everything as a system, change can be fun and engaging.
 Employee morale will improve, quality will increase, costs will decrease, and overall operational tempo will be much higher.
 As a combination, these are difficult for competitors to replicate.

-- The New Economics for Industry, Government, Education by Deming
+The New Economics for Industry, Government, Education by W. Edwards Deming